cirruslabs-io/suits/mobile-add-ice-contacts.md

 ## Step 4 : Update Emergency Contacts

-1. If there is no validation error after selecting the UPDATE buttton, user will be given some option
+1. If there is no validation error after selecting the UPDATE button, user will be given some option

 2. User can select the Go To Home button to reach the ICE main page.